Kentown25/Retail_Sales_Perfomance/README.md

 ### Recommendations
 - Clothing has the largest customer base and highest volume of items sold.
 Developing bundled offers and seasonal promotions could greatly influence sales.
-In addition, $25-$50 are the popular price points.
-Expanding inventory for these price points could increase sales substantially.
 Furthermore, considering most clothing sales in the $300-$500 range were from individuals ages 25-34, it appears younger people would be the target market for higher priced items.
-- Beauty has the fewest number of customers, but it sells high-priced items.
+- Beauty has the fewest number of customers, which are majority female, and most sales are high-priced items.
 Developing premium product marketing, female-focused campaigns, and personalized promotions for ages 45-54 could improve sales.
-- Total spending is balanced, but more males purchased electronics which are generally high-priced.
-Increasing promotional efforts to males could maintain electronics sales.
+- Total spending is balanced, but more males purchased electronics.
+Directing promotional efforts toward males could increase sales or at least help to maintain them.
+- Beauty and electronics have a large gap in price points that had the most units sold.
+For clothing, $25 and $50 were the popular price points.
+Expanding inventory to include mid-priced, budget-friendly options for beauty and electronics might appeal to more customers.
+For clothing, expanding inventory to include a greater variety of low-priced items could increase sales.

 ### Assumptions & Limitations:
-No repeat customers, only shows 1 year of data, not enough data to know seasonal trends or outside factors that could have impacted sales overtime.
-Assumes all customers only purchased from one category.
-There were 2 erroneous data points for Jan 1 2024.
+- Only shows 1 year of data, not enough data to know seasonal trends or outside factors that could have impacted sales overtime.
+- Assumes all customers only purchased from one category.
+- There were 2 erroneous data points for Jan 1 2024.
 As all other data is from 2023, this data was excluded from analysis.
-No customers ids were the same, so data assumes no returning customers.
+- No customers ids were the same, so data assumes no returning customers.

-### Conclusion & Next Steps:
+### Next Steps:
-Total sales for all categories were relatively equal.
-However, of all three categories, Beauty had the lowest amount of sales.
-From my analysis I’d recommend breaking down increasing promotional efforts for beauty products.
-Data showed no significant difference in sales by gender and age across categories.
-Therefore, promotional efforts can be directed towards males and females ages 18-64.
-There were more customers, and a greater quantity sold, for Clothing than any other category.
-Data suggests that increasing prices for clothing items could increase total sales.
-In the future, I’d like to compare sales by seasons and year to note any significant differences.
-I'd also like to find which products are driving sales for each category.
-This dataset has no repeat customers, so gathering more data to analyze repeat customer buying behavior would be ideal to potentially develop loyalty programs to maximize profits.
+- Gather more data to compare sales by seasons and year to note any significant differences.
+- Find which products are driving sales for each category.
+- Gatthering more data to analyze repeat customer buying behavior would be ideal to potentially develop loyalty programs to maximize profits.